 Handbook of Anesthesia, 5th Edition

-A practical reference for the clinical setting, Handbook of Anesthesia, 5th Edition puts key information at your fingertips.
-It’s an ideal companion to Nurse Anesthesia, providing easy-access coverage of the subjects you look up most frequently, such as common diseases, common procedures, drugs, and protocols.
-It also includes the most current information related to perioperative management and anesthetic care considerations for a wide variety of surgical procedures.
-Written by leading CRNA experts John Nagelhout and Karen Plaus, this compact handbook provides the up-to-date clinical and drug information you’ll use in daily practice
+A practical reference for the clinical setting, Handbook of Anesthesia, 5th Edition is an ideal companion to Nurse Anesthesia.
+It provides easy-access coverage of the subjects that nurse anesthetists look up most frequently, such as common diseases, common procedures, drugs, and protocols.
+It also includes current information related to perioperative management and anesthetic care considerations for a wide variety of surgical procedures.
+Written by leading CRNA experts John Nagelhout and Karen Plaus, this compact handbook provides the up-to-date clinical and drug information your students will use in daily practice.

 - Convenient, quick-reference format is organized into three parts: common diseases, common procedures, and drugs.